jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3-CreateAnAzureServiceInTheMobileApp.md

 9. (PC) In the **Add New Item** window, click **Add**
     - (Mac) In the **Add New Item** window, click **New**

-10. In the `AzureServiceBase.cs` editor, add the following code:
+10. In the `AzureServiceBase.cs` editor, add the following code, replacing `[Your Function App Name]` with the name of your Azure Function App, e.g. `HappyXamDevsFunction-Minnick`

 ```csharp
 using System;